sidsaif/Road-to-Data-Science-in-50-Days/README.md

 Moving forward in the next 10 days, we will try to cover 2 core parts of data science i.e. firstly, we will learn statistics from the very beginning.
 Simultaneously, we will also be learning a programming language preferably Python (you can use the language you are comfortable in) and implement the learnings in python from scratch (without using inbuild libraries).
 ***

-# Day 2 - Statistics for Data Science
+# <a href="https://github.com/sidsaif/Road-to-Data-Science-in-50-Days/tree/master/Day%202">Day 2 - Statistics for Data Science</a>

 <ul>
 <li> Types of Data </li>